mahdimaiche/smart-array/README.md

 The idea is pretty simple, each row is assigned a key, which can be theoritically any string.
 Also each row must declare its dependencies on other rows.\
 The rest is the magic of the Vue reactiveness system, with each row pointing to its dependency, updates on row changes are done automatically.

+## NB

+The container component is using JSX and due to configuration issues with vitest it wasn't tested, to be fixed later